elopio/docs/source/version2/includes/_glossary.md

 ## Minimum Display Price

 The Minimum Display Price (often seen as `minDisplayPrice`) is the minimum price allowed for a [Share](#share) on a [Market](#market).
 For [Yes/No](#yes-no-market) or [Categorical](#categorical-market) Markets this value is always 0, as in 0 ETH.
 [Scalar](#scalar-market) Markets' Minimum Display Price would be the bottom end of the range set by the [Market Creator](#market-creator).

+## No-Show Bond

+The No-Show Bond is paid for using [REP](#rep) by the [Market Creator](#market-creator) during [Market](#market) creation.
+If the [Designated Reporter](#designed-reporter) submits a [Report](#report) during the [Designated Reporting Phase](#designated-reporting-phase), the Bond is refunded to the Market Creator.
+If the Designated Reporter fails to Report during the Designated Reporting Phase, then the No-Show Bond is applied as Stake on the [Tentative Outcome](#tentative-outcome) Reported by the [First Public Reporter](#first-public-reporter).
+If the Tentative Outcome selected by the First Public Reporter becomes the [Final Outcome](#final-outcome) of the Market, the First Public Reporter receives the No-Show Bond.
+If the Tentative Outcome selected by the First Public Reporter is [Disputed](#disputed) and then still becomes the [Final Outcome](#final-outcome) of the Market, the First Public Reporter receives the No-Show Bond plus an additional 50% of the Bond amount.
+This actually allows for someone to stake 0 REP for the [First Public Report](#first-public-report) because the Bond is added to whatever is staked.
+This means someone without any REP has the potential to Report and if the Market is eventually [Finalized](#finalized-market) the way that person Reported, then they can earn REP without having to purchase any.
+(Note that they will have to pay the gas cost to submit the Report.)

+During the very first [Fee Window](#fee-window) after launch, the No-Show Bond will be set at 0.35 REP. As with the [Validity Bond](#validity-bond), the No-Show Bond is adjusted up or down, targeting a 1% no-show rate with a floor of 0.35 REP. Specifically, we let ρ be the proportion of Markets in the previous Fee Window whose Designated Reporters failed to Report on time, and we let b<sub>r</sub> be amount of the No-Show Bond from the previous Fee Window.
+Then the amount of the No-Show Bond for the current Fee Window is max &#123;0.35, b<sub>r</sub>f(ρ)&#125;.

 ## Number of Ticks